zavocc/JakeyBot/docs/CONFIG.md

 # Configuration
+## Bot
 This document defines the `dev.env` variables used to configure the Discord bot.
 To get started, copy `dev.env.template` file to `dev.env`.

 - `TOKEN` - Set the Discord bot token, get one from [Discord Developer Portal](https://discord.com/developers/applications).

+## Voice

 These are the default settings to connect to Lavalink v4.
 If you're willing to use different host, port, and password, please make a copy of [wavelink/application.yml.template](./wavelink/application.yml.template) to `wavelink/application.yml` and change the settings accordingly.
 Please configure Lavalink's yml file if you want to use proxy, changing the server port, password and so on.

 Enabling plugins other than YouTube is not recommended as its optimized for YouTube playback.

+You can skip the installation step above and use servers from https://lavalink.darrennathanael.com/NoSSL/lavalink-without-ssl/

-- `ENV_LAVALINK_HOST` - Host where Lavalink server is running (defaults to local server: 127.0.0.1)
+- `ENV_LAVALINK_URI` - Host where Lavalink server is running (defaults to local server URI: `http://127.0.0.1:2222`)
-- `ENV_LAVALINK_PORT` - Lavalink port number (defaults to 2222)
 - `ENV_LAVALINK_PASS` - Lavalink password (change this if connecting remotely) - (defaults to "youshallnotpass")
+- `ENV_LAVALINK_IDENTIFIER` - Lavalink identifier (optional, used for some servers that has it, defaults to `main`)

 Please do not use this module in production unless you're serving it yourself or other remote content than YouTube.
+Never verify your bot with YouTube playback or you'll risk violating terms in both parties.

+## Misc
 - `GOOGLE_AI_TOKEN` - Set the Gemini API token, get one at [Google AI Studio](https://aistudio.google.com/app/apikey).
 If left blank, generative features will be disabled.

 - `SYSTEM_USER_ID` - If you're hosting a bot, please set your Discord user ID to adminisrate the bot even if you're not the administrator of the server.
 With great power coems great responsibility!
 This is used for commands like `$admin_execute` (`$eval` as alias) to do tasks like `$eval git pull --rebase` or `$eval free -h`